Assistant Professor in Translational Genomics and Plant Bioengineering

 Dr. Wusheng Liu is an assistant professor in Translational Genomics and Plant Bioengineering within the Department of Horticultural Science.
-Dr. Liu worked as a post-doc in the laboratory of Dr. C. Neal Stewart, Jr., an NC State alum of Horticultural Science, studying plant biotechnology and plant synthetic biology.
-His research focused on synthetic promoter engineering, synthetic transcription factors for regulation of transgene expression, and genome editing.
-Currently, Dr. Liu’s laboratory is interested in genetic engineering and genome editing of soybean, Arabidopsis, and camelina for improved seed size and modified flowering patterns for bioconfinement.
-The Liu laboratory is also interested in using plant synthetic biology for enhanced defense against nematodes in Arabidopsis and soybean.
-In addition, The Liu laboratory is interested in the development of novel approaches for non-GMO, genotype-independent delivery of the CRISPR/Cas9 system into crops for gene editing.
+He worked as a post-doc in the laboratory of Dr. C. Neal Stewart, Jr., an NC State alum of Horticultural Science, studying plant biotechnology and plant synthetic biology with a focus on synthetic promoter engineering, synthetic transcription factors for regulation of transgene expression, and genome editing.
+Currently, the Liu laboratory is interested in:

 PhD, Botany, University of Tennessee, Knoxville, TN (2007)